Diamondbacks vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (5-4) will take the mound for the Brewers, his 15th start of the season.
+- The Brewers will send Colin Rea (3-4) to the mound for his 12th start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.
+- In 11 starts this season, he's earned a quality start in one of them.

-- Burnes has 12 starts in a row of five innings or more.
+- Rea has pitched five or more innings in five straight games and will look to extend that streak.

 |Opponent